Margaret Walker: Biography

-Walker was born in Birmingham, Alabama, to Sigismund C. Walker, a minister, and Marion (née Dozier) Walker, who helped their daughter by teaching her philosophy and poetry as a child.
+Walker was born in Birmingham, Alabama, to Sigismund C. Walker, a teacher, and Marion (née Dozier) Walker, who helped their daughter by teaching her philosophy and poetry as a child.
+She was captivated by the bedtime stories her grandmother told her, which were often tales of slavery.
+She knew at a young age that she wanted to become a writer so that she could write books about people of colour that would not make her feel ashamed.
 Her family moved to New Orleans when Walker was a young girl.
-At the age of 15, she showed a few of her poems to Langston Hughes, on a speaking tour at the moment, who recognized her talent.
-She attended school there, including several years of college, before she moved north to Chicago.
+At the age of 15, she showed a few of her poems to Langston Hughes, on a speaking tour at the moment, who recognised her talent.
+She attended school there, including several years of college at what is now Dillard University, before she moved north to Chicago.
+With the help of her English professor, E. B. Hungerford, who was also her mentor, Walker learned all the different forms of English poetry, the English metrical system, scansion of a poem, and memorised versification patterns.

 In 1935, Walker received her Bachelor of Arts degree from Northwestern University.
 In 1936 she began work with the Federal Writers' Project under the Works Progress Administration of the President Franklin D. Roosevelt administration during the Great Depression.
 She worked alongside other young writers like Gwendolyn Brooks and Frank Yerby.
+Her supervisor, Jacob Scher, was so impressed with her talent that he allowed her to work from home on her own material, a privilege accorded no other member of the Illinois staff.
 She was a member of the South Side Writers Group, which included authors such as Richard Wright, Arna Bontemps, Fenton Johnson, Theodore Ward, and Frank Marshall Davis.

 In 1942, she received her master's degree in creative writing from the University of Iowa.
 In 1965, she returned to that school to earn her Ph.D.

 Walker married Firnist Alexander in 1943 and moved to Mississippi to be with him.
 They had four children together and lived in the Medgar Evers Historic District (formerly Elraine Subdivision) in the capital of Jackson.